labordynamicsinstitute/ldilab-manual/96-11-using-config-r.md

 :::{note}

-If for some reason that does not work, simply override the automatic detection, by setting the `rootdir` manually:
+If for some reason that does not work, simply override the automatic detection, by setting the `rootdir` manually, using `/` or `\` as appropriate for your OS:

 ```
 rootdir <- "C:/user/Workspace/aearep-9999/123456/Replication-package"